Effective June 2023

 Our related organisations;

 Organisations that assist us to conduct research/surveys or analyse data.
-In this case we require those companies to protect your personal information
+In this case we require those companies to protect your personal information; or

 Other third parties as permitted by law.

 We may also disclose your credit related information to other credit providers, at your request and with your express consent and to the following CRBs:

 The third parties with whom we share personal information may be located overseas including, but not limited to, our partners or affiliated GS1 member organisations in USA, Canada, Belgium, Germany, UK, Ireland, Spain, New Zealand and more.
 Please note that some countries outside the UK or EU (including Australia) do not have the same data protection laws as the UK or EU.
 However, we do not ordinarily disclose your credit information or credit eligibility information to entities that do not have an Australian link.

 We will take reasonable steps to ensure that third parties that have access to your personal information are bound by appropriate privacy and confidentiality obligations in relation to that personal information.